jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 8. Provide a standard model for testing component configurations.
 9. Allow distributed contribution of tests while introducing centralized mechanisms to require important tests from component owners and improve coverage over time.
 10. Improve testing efficiency by reducing initialization time.
+11. Allow centralized and methodical pre-submit testing of the test extension implementations.
+For example, preventing a test rename without preserving information about the original name.

 ### Non-Goals
 1. Fully decompose `openshift-tests` or decentralize test orchestration & reporting.